ROCm/rocFFT/docs/how-to/enabling-logging.rst

    .. note::

       To provide the kernel duration, rocFFT must use ``hipEvents`` and wait for each kernel to complete.
-      This might interfere with time measurement at higher levels, for example, for ``rocfft-rider``.
+      This might interfere with time measurement at higher levels, for example, for ``rocfft-bench``.

 *  **Plan logging**: Logs the plan details when a transform is executed, including the following: